Protect Your Adsense Earnings By Preventing Invalid Clicks

 I have grayed out a little of the data for privacy.
 But you can see the IP address at the top next to the country.

-Should you notice a visitor that is clicking on multiple ads, you can set up an alert.
+If you notice a visitor clicking on multiple ads, you can set up an alert.

 protect your Adsense earnings from multiple ad clicks